qdrant/landing_page/qdrant-landing/content/documentation/examples/qdrant-airflow-astronomer.md

 In this tutorial, you will use Qdrant as a [provider](https://airflow.apache.org/docs/apache-airflow-providers-qdrant/stable/index.html) in [Apache Airflow](https://airflow.apache.org/), an open-source tool that lets you setup data-engineering workflows.

-You will write the pipeline in Python to a DAG (Directed Acyclic Graph).
-With this framework, you can leverage the powerful suite of Python's capabilities and libraries to achieve almost anything your data pipeline needs.
+You will write the pipeline as a DAG (Directed Acyclic Graph) in Python.
+With this, you can leverage the powerful suite of Python's capabilities and libraries to achieve almost anything your data pipeline needs.

-All Airflow workflows are hosted via [Astronomer](https://www.astronomer.io/), a managed SaaS that simplifies the process via its easy to use CLI and extensive automation capabilities.
+All Airflow workflows are hosted via [Astronomer](https://www.astronomer.io/), a managed SaaS that simplifies the process via its easy-to-use CLI and extensive automation capabilities.

 Airflow is useful when running operations in Qdrant based on data events or when building parallel tasks for generating vector embeddings.
-By using Astronomer, can set up monitoring and alerts for your pipelines for full observability.
+By using Airflow, can set up monitoring and alerts for your pipelines for full observability.

 ## Prerequisites